drs-p/fontawesome-free/README.md

 the update problem by building the support dynamically from data in the fonts themselves; updating the package is then as simple as replacing the font files with newer ones.
-The drawback of this approach is that the package only works with .
+The drawback of this approach is that the package only works with LuaLaTeX.

 ### Installation

 This package is not (yet?) available from CTAN, so it must be installed manually; this is done by copying the contents of the `texmf/` directory to either your `$TEXMFLOCAL` or your `$TEXMFHOME` tree.
-Installing it in `$TEXMFLOCAL` will make the package available to all users on the system, but may require administrator rights; installing it in `$TEXMFHOME` makes it available just for you.
+Installing it in `$TEXMFLOCAL` will make the package available to all users on the system, but may require administrator rights; installing it in `$TEXMFHOME` makes it available only for you.
 The exact values of `$TEXMFLOCAL` and `$TEXMFHOME` depend on your TeX installation; see your installation’s documentation for more information.

 If you are using TeX Live, you can find the value of these variables by running